 As is often the case in a small town, Stringer doesn't have a public transportation system that people use for their commute.

-The citizens of Stringer have a very low rate of college education: just 8.92% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Stringer has a very low overall level of education: only 8.92% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Stringer in 2022 was $25,332, which is middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $101,328 for a family of four.
 However, Stringer contains both very wealthy and poor people as well.